Stoneygate: Amenities

 Stoneygate is well-provided with its own local amenities.
 In addition to the medical practice on Springfield Road and the St John the Baptist Primary School on East Avenue, there are several private schools (including Montessori), nurseries and dental practices.
 Stoneygate also has a wide variety of fashionable shops and boutiques on Allendale Road and Francis Street.

 Transport links

 Leicester's London Road railway station is a fifteen-minute journey by bus, car or taxi.

 Arriva Midlands operate Sapphire routes 31/31A/31E along the main London Road with buses up to every 10 minutes into Oadby and City Centre.

 Centrebus operate the UHL Hospital Hopper services connecting with Leicester Royal Infirmary, Glenfield Hospital and the Leicester General Hospital, it serves a stop on Stoughton Road.

 Local and National Government

 Stoneygate gives its name to a Leicester City Council ward that also includes parts of Evington Valley and Highfields.
 The population of the ward at the 2011 census was 20,390.
-It is part of the Leicester South parliamentary constituency whose MP is currently Jon Ashworth (Labour).
+It is part of the Leicester South parliamentary constituency whose MP is currently Shockat Adam Patel (Independent).